alba1735/tRNAgraph/docs/data_structure.md

 - `amino_counts`: Reads summed by Amino Acid.
 - `anticodon_counts`: Reads summed by Anticodon.
+- `mismatch_counts`: Reads summed by how many mismatches each carried (rows: mismatch count 0-9 x `trna`/`nontrna`; columns: samples).
+Stored as **raw** counts, unlike the on-disk `<exp>-mismatches.txt`, which is size-factor-normalized.
+Absent from objects built before this key existed; `graph -g mismatch` skips the read-level histogram with a warning in that case rather than failing.
+A split variant carries `trna` rows only.
 - `nontRNA_counts`: Reads mapping to features defined in the external GTF (e.g., rRNA, mRNA).
 - `type_counts`: Reads summed by Gene Type.